Skip to content ↓

 PE Days

-Monday and Wednesday.
+Wednesday and Thursday.
 Please can children come in PE kits ready for PE on these days.